 Where child protection proceedings are commenced in the Children’s Court during Family Court proceedings

-When there is a protection order in place and Communities supports a party to apply for a Family Court parenting order
+When there is a protection order in place and the Department supports a party to apply for a Family Court parenting order

 The Family Law Act 1975 encourages separating parents to make their own arrangements for their children wherever possible.
 It is critical that the Family Court Western Australia has all relevant information to enable the Court to make appropriate decisions in the best interests of the child.